It’s Possible to Teach English Overseas!

 When I got to Madrid I attended a great welcome session and breakfast with the students who would be in my course, as well as our teachers.
 It was a great way to start off and get to know people.

 Canterbury was always very helpful in all aspects of my new life in Madrid.
-I would definitely recommend it for anyone looking to travel or make changes in their lives!
+I would definitely recommend it to anyone looking to travel or make changes in their lives!

 Stephen Buckel – Erie, Pennsylvania

-Dear TEFL Students, I came to Madrid in February and took the Canterbury TEFL course in April.
+I came to Madrid in February and took the Canterbury TEFL course in April.
 Upon arriving in Madrid I was not sure what I was going to do for work and I did not have many friends.
-Taking the TEFL course not only prepared me for teaching, but helped me meet people in the same situation as I was in.
+Taking the TEFL course not only prepared me for teaching but helped me meet people in the same situation as I was in.